Skip to content

 This medication may affect the results of some medical tests and lab procedures, including brain scans for Parkinson’s disease.
 Make sure all of your doctors and lab staff are aware that you use this medication.

 Combining these drugs could make seizures more likely, which can happen rarely with either drug alone.
-Sertraline levels in the blood may rise due to bupropion, which may also increase additional negative effects.
+Sertraline levels in the blood may rise due to bupropion, which may also increase adverse effects.

 It is safe to use Zoloft for months or even years because it is a long-term drug.
 However, dependence may develop because it is a substance that alters consciousness.
 A person has become reliant on Zoloft when it is difficult to function normally or get through the day without taking it.